eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 alert('hello world!');
 ~~~

 Well, that escalated quickly!
+Absolutely nothing happens and we have managed to break some pretty fundamental JavaScript functionality.

-However, this can come in handy when we really *do* need to swap out some functionality on object.
+However, this can come in handy when we really *do* need to swap out some functionality on an object.
 In the following code we will reproduce the C# code to a certain degree.

 ~~~ javascript
 RandomNumberGenerator = function() {